trsonic/nvsonic-head-tracker/README.md

 ![alt text](https://github.com/trsonic/head-tracker/blob/master/images/app_screen_shot.png "")

+You can also have a look at the tutorial posted by [Gabriel Zalles](https://www.linkedin.com/in/gabrielzalles/) at the [NYU Immersive Audio Group blog](https://wp.nyu.edu/immersiveaudiogroup/2018/01/26/nvsonic-headtracker-nyu/).

 ## Drift Performance
 You can experience some drift during the first few minutes of operation.
 Stay calm, the sensor needs to stabilize its temperature to provide accurate direction in horizontal plane.